litmuschaos/v1-litmus-docs/docs/chaostoolkit-aws-ec2-terminate.md

   `watch kubectl get pods`

-### Check Chaos Experiment Result
+### Check ChaosExperiment Result

-- Check whether the application is resilient to the chaostoolkit pod failure, once the experiment (job) is completed.
+- Check whether the application is resilient to the ChaosToolKit pod failure, once the experiment (job) is completed.
 The ChaosResult resource name is derived like this: `<ChaosEngine-Name>-<ChaosExperiment-Name>`.

   `kubectl describe chaosresult k8-pod-delete -n <chaos-namespace>`

-### Check Chaos Experiment logs
+### Check ChaosExperiment logs

 - Check the log and result for existing experiment